Introduction

 Common Challenges and Solutions

-- Choosing the Wrong Primer: Consult with a professional or the product manufacturer to ensure you select the appropriate primer for your specific needs.
+- Choosing the Wrong Primer: Consult a professional or the product manufacturer to ensure you select the appropriate primer for your specific needs.

 What Are the Steps to Apply Self-Leveling Concrete Over Existing Concrete?